 Leadership Principles and Building Resilient Teams with the McChrystal Group

-I recently took a class with the McChrystal Group called Build Resilient Teams.
+Recently, I took a class with the McChrystal Group called Build Resilient Teams.
 I found the material to be very relevant for startups and other high-stress organizations.
 Believe it or not, the learnings derived from a fast-paced, nerve-racking battlefield can be applied to your company!
 The lessons were distilled into three core areas, and described as follows in the coursework:

-ENSURE STABILITY: Resilient systems are always anchored by a stable foundation.
+Resilient systems are always anchored by a stable foundation.
 A team’s foundation is rooted in their common purpose – their collective vision, culture, and identity – critical behaviors, and compelling communication.
 Together, these will enable teams to weather times of disruption, scarcity, and conflict while remaining focused on their true north: their larger mission.

-ENABLE CONNECTION: Resilient systems have strong, but flexible, connections.
+Resilient systems have strong, but flexible, connections.
 Team members must be connected functionally and emotionally, maintaining open conduits that allow information and resources to flow to the point of need.
 Bonds of trust and transparency work to strengthen these channels and enable the team to work as a cohesive unit.

 Let’s delve a little deeper into some aspects of this so I can share what I learned from these leadership principles from the McChrystal Group.

 In order to maintain stability in your group, there are three key variables: common purpose, critical behaviors, and communication.